 Public records also have information real people manually enter, increasing the risk of error.
 A mistake on one piece of information can have a domino effect on an individual’s public records.
 For example, say a police report spells an individual’s name wrong.
 If that case goes to court, a clerk will enter all the information on that report into the criminal database, including the misspelled name.
 An automated system wouldn’t find this record simply by scanning the database.
 When a real person is reviewing records, they will be able to spot discrepancies like these and take the appropriate action needed to confirm the information.

 Information on resumes can often be misleading or even made up.
-Having a live person verify employment history and education will ensure that we catch and address any error that may appear in an automated system.
+So, having a live person verify employment history and education will ensure that we catch and address any error that may appear in an automated system.
 Applicants and employers can have peace of mind knowing that a researcher has contacted institutions and workplaces directly to confirm any applicable information.
 Overall, having a team of researchers working alongside automated databases is the best way to conduct thorough, best-practice screening for any industry.